Table of Contents

 - Two – Sawhorses (optional)

-Now, if you have purchased all the materials and provided the tools you will need for this job, we can continue to the next step.
+Now, if you have purchased all the materials and possess the tools you will need for this job, we can continue to the next step.

 Preparation for Building a Tactical Gear Stand